BernardFW/bernard/doc/get-started/concepts.md

 - **Time zone** (sometimes)

 As you can see, the only thing we can reliably count on is an ID.
-Please note that in some platforms like Messenger, IDs are bot-scoped.
+Please note that in some platforms like Messenger, IDs are bot-scoped (aka the same user will have different IDs in different bots).

 ### Conversations